 Reflecting will prepare you for the next routine on my good habits list – imagining.

-Imagining is one of the best habits to form.
-Just ask Albert Einstein.
+Imagination is your best friend and one of the best habits, according to Albert Einstein.

 Logic will get you from A to B. Imagination will take you everywhere! ~ Albert Einstein.